zenparsing/proposal-private-symbols/README.md

 As a user, sometimes you want data encapsulation, sometimes you want branding, and sometimes you want both.
 It is better to address these separate concerns with separate features.

+See [brandage](https://github.com/zenparsing/brandage) for a simple WeakSet subclass that can be used for easy object identity branding.

 __*Doesn't this proposal sacrifice "static shape" guarantees for private state?*__

 In general, it is not possible to provide static shape guarantees in JavaScript, nor is that a core language strength.
 It is the job of the JavaScript engine to infer static shape from the structure and behavior of the program at runtime.